codepath/android_guides/Basic-Event-Listeners.md

  * `setOnLongClickListener` - Callback for pressing and holding a view
  * `setOnTouchListener` - Callback for touching down or up on a view

 In Java Code, attaching to any event works roughly the same way.
 Let's take the `OnClickListener` as an example.
-First, you need a reference to the view and then you need to the `set` method associated with that listener and pass in a class implementing a [particular interface](http://developer.android.com/reference/android/view/View.OnClickListener.html).
+First, you need a reference to the view and then you need to use the `set` method associated with that listener and pass in a class implementing a [particular interface](http://developer.android.com/reference/android/view/View.OnClickListener.html).
 For example:

 ```java
 Button btnExample = (Button) findViewById(R.id.btnExample);